ray-springfield/is425-hdds/README.md

 # is425-hdds
-IS 425 - Heart Disease Diagnosis System
+IS 425 - Heart Disease Decision System